sharife/goldenthread-v2/site/content/productions/nine-armenians.md

 dramaturg: Hal Gelb
 stage: Magic Theater
 address: Building D, Fort Mason Center, San Francisco
-misc: "Winner of Roger L. Stevens and the Susan Smith Blackburn Award.
+awards: Winner of Roger L. Stevens and the Susan Smith Blackburn Award.

-  Nine Armenians has been presented at the Mark Taper Forum in LA, the Manhattan Theatre Club and the Intiman Theatre in Seattle.
+misc: "Nine Armenians has been presented at the Mark Taper Forum in LA, the Manhattan Theatre Club and the Intiman Theatre in Seattle.